Designing fabric is a favorite daydream for many of us. I want to help make that daydream a reality for you.

 About Becka Rahn

 I have been a fan and designer on Spoonflower since I ordered my first design in 2008.
-I am the co-author of The Spoonflower Handbook, a how-to guide to designing your own fabrics, wallpapers and gift wrap using Spoonflower, and I teach a regular series of Master Classes at Spoonflower's HQ in Durham, NC.
+I am the co-author of The Spoonflower Handbook, a how-to guide to designing your own fabrics, wallpapers and gift wrap using Spoonflower, and I taught a regular series of Master Classes at Spoonflower's HQ in Durham, NC.
 I have a degree in education, so being a teaching artist is one of my passions.

 I am based in Minneapolis, MN where I work as a full-time artist and teacher.
 My art work ranges from novelty prints to gallery exhibitions.
 You can see a gallery of my work at my website, as well as links to my Etsy shops specializing in knitting puns and digitally printed accessories.
 I have received a number of grant awards for my work and I partner with many other arts and non-profit organizations to do community projects.
-I am on the boards of directors of the Weavers Guild of MN, Hennepin History Museum and serve as the state rep for the Surface Design Association.
+I have served on the boards of directors of the Weavers Guild of MN, Hennepin History Museum and as the state rep for the Surface Design Association.
 I was also a 2016 member of the international Etsy Sellers Advisory Board.
 You can find me, all of my social media links, and more at my website: www.beckarahn.com

 I spend a lot of time thinking about pixels.

 Technology: You can watch and read the class lessons either on a computer or iPad/tablet.
 To follow along and do the projects in class, you just need an up-to-date web browser and internet access.
 I recommend you do that hands-on part on your computer.
 A scanner is optional.
 No other software or equipment needed.

 Skill level: Beginner.
 You don't need any special skills or experience for this class.
 You should be comfortable with computer basics like navigating a website and uploading a file.
 You don't need to know how to sew.

 How long do I have access to the course?